szlukisz/ovirtbackup/README.md

 - `backup_snapshot_description` is the name of a temporary snapshot used to backup VMs (e.g. SAVIOR_BACKUP_SNAPSHOT)

 ### SSH section
 This section describes the parameters used during the backup process.
+If these parameters are not specified, this section will be skipped.
 - `ssh_ip` : ip address of the vm you want to execute command on
 - `ssh_username` : username used to connect to this vm
 - `ssh_password` : password of this user
-- `ssh_commands` : commands to execute on the vm seperated by ';'
+- `ssh_command_0` : commands to execute before adding snapshot to enter backup mode on vm
+- `ssh_command_1` : commands to finish backup mode

 #### Transfer section
 - `chunk_size` : size of the blocks to be used in the disk transfers in bytes.
 Usually `1048576` is adequate.